JB Brown Criminal Trial Practice Logo

 Understanding Rape Charges in Alabama

-- Are 16 years or older and engage in sexual intercourse with a person under 12 years old
+• Sexual intercourse by a person 16 or older with a person under 12 years old

-- A person aged 16 or older engages in sexual intercourse with someone aged between 12 and 16, provided the offender is at least two years older than the victim.
+• A person 16 or older engages in sexual intercourse with someone between the ages of 12 and 16, provided the defendant is at least two years older than the victim

 The Age of Consent in Alabama